Community Conduct History

 Track 2: Campus Engagement

 Each member is expected to complete at least two experiences.
 Experiences in this track are designed to connect students to the larger Mizzou community.
-Experiences that will meet the standards for this track include, but are not limited to: being involved in at least one other student organization outside of Fraternity & Sorority Life, certain campus wide social events, attendance at Greek Night athletic events, etc.
+Experiences that will meet the standards for this track include, but are not limited to: being involved in at least one other student organization outside of Fraternity & Sorority Life, certain campus wide social events, attendance at special athletic events, etc.

 Track 3: Cross-Cultural Engagement